Samsung 990 Pro vs WD Black SN850X: Best Gen 4 SSD 2026

 The ultimate flagship NVMe showdown — Which is better for PS5, gaming PCs, and content creation?

 The Samsung 990 Pro and WD Black SN850X are the two most recommended Gen 4 NVMe SSDs, consistently topping "best SSD" lists for gaming, PS5, and high-performance computing.
-Both deliver exceptional speeds around 7,400 MB/s and come from storage industry leaders.
+Both deliver exceptional speeds around 7,400 MB/s and come from storage industry leaders with decades of experience.

 The truth is: real-world performance is virtually identical.
 Game load times, boot speeds, and daily use feel the same on both drives.
 The choice often comes down to price, brand preference, and minor spec differences.
-This guide breaks down everything to help you decide.
+This guide breaks down everything you need to know to make an informed decision.

 990 Pro vs SN850X: Specs Comparison